 How Long Does It Take to See Results?

 One of the most common questions patients ask is how soon they can expect relief.
-PRF therapy works by stimulating natural healing, so it may take a few weeks to start noticing significant improvements.
-Many patients report feeling less pain and stiffness within 1–2 weeks, with more noticeable changes occurring over the following months.
+PRF therapy works by stimulating natural healing, so it may take a few weeks before you begin to notice significant improvements.
+Many patients feel less pain and stiffness within 1–2 weeks, with more noticeable changes over the next few months.
 The full benefits can take up to 6 months to fully develop as the tissues continue to heal.

-At Henrich Dental, we understand how frustrating living with TMJ disorder can be.
+At Henrich Dental, we understand that TMJ disorder can be frustrating.
 Dr. Henrich has devoted his practice to helping patients find safe and effective treatment options such as PRF therapy.
 If you struggle with jaw pain or discomfort, we’re here to help.
-Contact our office today to schedule a consultation and see if PRF therapy is right for you.
+Contact our office today to schedule a consultation and see if this TMJ therapy is right for you.